-Congratulations again to Deirdre Brennan for being selected to be published in the Portrait of Humanity book, which is now available to purchase from The British Journal of Photography online shop.
+Congratulations again to Deirdre Brennan for being selected to be published in the Portrait of Humanity book.

 Portrait of Humanity is a new global initiative by 1854 Media, publisher of British Journal of Photography, in partnership with Magnum Photos.
 Portrait of Humanity serves as a timely reminder, that despite our many differences, we are able to unite as a global community through the power of photography, to create one of the greatest collaborative photography exhibitions in history.